 What Does an ATS Actually Do?

-An applicant tracking system manages candidates who've already entered your pipeline.
-According to SHRM's 2025 Recruiting Benchmarking Report, the average time to fill a position is 44 days and the average cost-per-hire is $5,475 for non-executive roles.
+Managing candidates who’ve already entered your pipeline is exactly what an applicant tracking system does.
+According to SHRM’s 2025 Recruiting Benchmarking Report, the average time to fill a position is 44 days and the average cost-per-hire is $5,475 for non-executive roles.
 An ATS exists to impose structure on that process so nothing falls through the cracks.

 In practice, an ATS handles a linear workflow: job posting, application collection, resume parsing, candidate scoring, interview scheduling, offer management, and compliance reporting.
-It's transactional by design.
-A candidate applies, moves through stages, and exits with either a hire decision or a rejection.
+It’s transactional by design.
+Candidates apply, move through stages, and exit with either a hire decision or a rejection.

 Core ATS functions include:

-What an ATS doesn't do well: finding candidates who haven't applied yet.
-It's a processing engine, not a discovery engine.
-If your biggest challenge is "we don't have enough qualified applicants in the first place," an ATS alone won't solve that.
-For a deeper look at what's available, see our breakdown of the best applicant tracking systems in 2026.
+What an ATS doesn’t do well: finding candidates who haven’t applied yet.
+Processing is its core competency, not discovery.
+If your biggest challenge is “we don’t have enough qualified applicants in the first place,” an ATS alone won’t solve that.

 What Does a Recruiting CRM Do Differently?

-A recruiting CRM manages relationships with candidates who haven't applied - and might not for months or years.
-Demand for the "relationship development" skill in recruiter job postings increased 54x year-over-year, according to LinkedIn's Future of Recruiting 2025 report.
-That isn't a coincidence.
+A recruiting CRM manages relationships with candidates who haven’t applied - and might not for months or years.
+Demand for the “relationship development” skill in recruiter job postings increased 54x year-over-year, according to LinkedIn’s Future of Recruiting 2025 report.
+None of that is coincidental.
 With passive candidates making up three-quarters of the talent market, the ability to build and maintain relationships over time has become a core recruiter competency, not a nice-to-have.

-A CRM's workflow is cyclical rather than linear: discover talent, add to a pipeline, nurture with content and personalized outreach, re-engage when a relevant role opens, and convert to an active applicant.
-It's the top of your recruiting funnel - everything that happens before someone clicks "Apply."
+A CRM’s workflow is cyclical rather than linear: discover talent, add to a pipeline, nurture with content and personalized outreach, re-engage when a relevant role opens, and convert to an active applicant.
+Everything before someone clicks “Apply” is the top of your recruiting funnel.

 Core CRM functions include:

-The CRM's weakness is the mirror of the ATS's strength.
-CRMs don't typically handle compliance workflows, structured interview feedback, or offer management.
+Its weakness mirrors the ATS’s strength exactly.
+CRMs don’t typically handle compliance workflows, structured interview feedback, or offer management.
 They get people interested - but you still need something to manage them once they enter a formal hiring process.
 For agency-specific options, check our guide to the best recruiting CRMs for agencies.

 How Do ATS and CRM Features Compare Side by Side?